 Marktplaats is the equivalent of Craigslist in the US or Gumtree in the UK.
 Simply, it’s the classifieds.
 I have bought quite a bit of my furniture and clothing from here.
 It’s a great place to look for secondhand items in the Netherlands although navigation for non-Dutch speakers can be a bit complicated.
-It’s definitely one of my most used apps and the antiques section is absolutely fantastic.
+It’s definitely one of my most-used apps and the antique section is absolutely fantastic.

 Facebook is the best way to find expat related groups, buy stuff off the Marketplace, and just learn about events near you.
 Even if you’re not into social media, a Facebook account can be helpful for the first month to getting into housing groups.

-Until Amazon stages their take-over of the Netherlands, Bol is the reigning champion of online retail.
-I love that you can order products before 11pm and get them the next afternoon.
-It’s good for last minute gifts!
+Until Amazon stages its take-over of the Netherlands, Bol is the reigning champion of online retail.
+I love that you can order products before 11 pm and get them the next afternoon.
+It’s good for last-minute gifts!

 For hotels, I usually use the booking.com app to keep tabs on my bookings.
 I regularly use Booking in order to book hotels for little getaways in other Dutch cities.
 The app makes it easy to find your hotel’s address and phone number.